HaoLi111/LinuxMLTroubleshoot/README.md

 For example, devtools needs something like liblib, libxml, and some fonts handling packages, whenever possible, use sudo apt-get install [your package needed] since it is easier and better maintained.

+some packages need to r cran build-essential in the terminal then update package list then install in the terminal (sudo -i R) use install.packages() e.x. pROC needs plyr, which needs RCpp which needs the build essentials and a proper GCC compiler(and it needs to be able to find it), install and test them one by one in the terminal.